fanf2/ssh-box/README.md

-Each ssh-ed25519 recipient public key is converted using libsodium [`crypto_sign_ed25519_pk_to_curve25519()`][to curve25519] and the resulting key is used to encrypt the secret blob using libsodium [`crypto_box_seal()`][sealed box].
+Each ssh-ed25519 recipient public key is converted using libsodium [`crypto_sign_ed25519_pk_to_curve25519()`][to curve25519] and the resulting key is used to encrypt the AEAD secret blob using libsodium [`crypto_box_seal()`][sealed box].

-Each ssh-rsa recipient public key is used to encrypt the secret blob using RSA-OAEP [RFC 8017][] with SHA-256 and MGF1 and the label "ssh-box-v1-rsa-oaep".
+Each ssh-rsa recipient public key is used to encrypt the AEAD secret blob using RSA-OAEP [RFC 8017][] with SHA-256 and MGF1 and the label "ssh-box-v1-rsa-oaep".